adrianocastro189/memory/README.md

 ## Changelog

 ### yyyy.mm.dd - version 1.2.4
+* Tweak - The `/memoryaddon add moment` command was replaced by `/memoryaddon addm`
+* Tweak - The `/memoryaddon get moment` command was replaced by `/memoryaddon getm`
 * Dev - Add unit testing support
 * Dev - Use the Stormwind Library event system to initialize core